Code-Institute-Submissions/dmallon1983-MS1-Project_AugResub/README.md

 ### Content

--   All content written by developer
+-   Majority of content written by developer with external sources credited in comments on files.

 -   README.md file created by formatting Code Institute example and ammending and expanding to suit project

+-   Forking and cloning process taken from this example as not covered to date in the course.

 ### Media